 In the past, solo travel wasn’t a hugely popular pastime.
 Moreover, it wasn’t considered to be widely available to people who don’t easily pass for straight, cisgender men.
 But that’s rapidly changing.

 Roughly one in four people said they would travel solo in 2018, according to a survey by MMGY Global.
-The number of Google searches for solo travel rose approximately 40 percent between January 2015 and August 2017.
+The number of Google searches for “solo women travel” increased by 32 percent in 2017, 59 percent in 2018, and 230 percent in 2019 (though you can visually see that trend bottom out in March 2020, for obvious pandemic-related reasons).

 Things get especially interesting when you take a look at who’s striking out on their own.
 In a 2017 Solo Traveler World survey of 1,000 people, 85.7 percent identified as female.
 The site compared its data to the Solo Travel Society Facebook page, which has a considerably larger sample size of 226,000+ followers.
 Out of these, 63 percent are women and 36 percent are men, with another 1 percent who don’t identify as either.